-Department: Theatre Arts at Studio 58 Division: Creative Arts & Industries Program Intake: September, January (Acting); January (Theatre Production, Production)
+Department: Theatre Arts at Studio 58 Division: Creative Arts & Industries

-- Diploma in Theatre Arts at Studio 58 (Acting) - Diploma in Theatre Arts at Studio 58 (Theatre Production) - Diploma in Theatre Arts at Studio 58 (Production)
+- Diploma in Theatre Arts at Studio 58 (Acting) - Diploma in Theatre Arts at Studio 58 (Theatre Production)

 Training at Studio 58

 Theatre Arts at Studio 58 offers a threeyear acting diploma program and theatre production diploma program designed to prepare students for a professional career in theatre, film, television, and related arts.
 The programs graduate actors and production personnel who have a professional level of commitment and aptitude and who have acquired the skills to become contributing members of these professions.
 We maintain a close liaison with professional companies in Vancouver, casting agents, and directors, most of whom regularly employ our graduates.
 Intake is limited to ensure students receive intensive individual training.